 Rick's derives a significant portion of its revenues from the sale of alcoholic beverages.
 In Texas, the authority to issue a permit to sell alcoholic beverages is governed by the Texas Alcoholic Beverage Commission (the "TABC"), which has the authority, in its discretion, to issue the appropriate permits.
-Rick's presently holds a Mixed Beverage Permit and a Late Hours Permit (the "Permits").
+Rick's presently holds a Mixed Beverage Permit and a Late Hours Permit issued by the State of Texas and permits to sell alcohol issued by the States of Louisiana and Minnesota (the "Permits").
 These Permits are subject to annual renewal, provided Rick's has complied with all rules and regulations governing the permits.
-Renewal of a permit is subject to protest, which may be made by a law enforcement agency or by a member of the general public.
-In the event of a protest, the TABC may hold a hearing at which time the views of interested parties are expressed.
-The TABC has the authority after such hearing not to issue a renewal of the protested alcoholic beverage permit.
+Renewal of a permit may be subject to protest.
+In the event of a protest, the regulatory authority may hold a hearing at which time the views of interested parties are expressed.
+The liquor license authorities have the authority after such hearing not to issue a renewal of the protested alcoholic beverage permit.
 While Rick's has never been subject to a protest hearing against the renewal of its Permits, there can be no assurance that such a protest could not be made in the future, nor can there be any assurance that the Permits would be granted in the event such a protest was made.
 Other states may have similar laws which may limit the availability of a permit to sell alcoholic beverages or which may provide for suspension or revocation of a permit to sell alcoholic beverages in certain circumstances.
 The temporary or permanent suspension or revocations of either of the Permits or the inability to obtain permits in areas of expansion would have a material adverse effect on the revenues, financial condition and results of operations of the Company.